 Upon arriving at the scene, police found Dittamore to be apparently under the influence of drugs because of her slow, slurred speech and inattentiveness.
 She reportedly told police that she had consumed one glass of champagne and the anti-anxiety drug Klonopin.

 The day of this fatal crash was also the same day that two new laws, HB 2216 and HB 2302, took effect in Washington state.
-Under HB 2216, the sentencing range for DUI Vehicular Homicide increased from 31-41 months to 6 ½ - 8 ½ years.
+Under HB 2216, the sentencing range for vehicular homicide involving DUI increased from 31-41 months to 6 ½ - 8 ½ years.

 To Make Matters Worse